This post may contain affiliate links. See our disclosure policy for details.

 Spread Out Your Curriculum Purchases

-You can purchase the MBTP curriculum by semester, quarter, or even one unit at a time.
+You can purchase the MBTP curriculum by year, however if you are on a budget, consider buying a single semester, quarter, or even one unit at a time.
 Start with a quarter or a single unit.
 This stretches out your budget out over time.
 Also you’ll have the opportunity to see if you like the teaching style.

 See how much curriculum you need.
 You could need less curriculum than you think, especially if your children love to follow rabbit trails.
 You might extend units with field trips, digging deeper in to the topic at the library, adding games or projects.